 Women in Logistics and Transport (WiLAT) was launched in June 2013 to promote our industry to female members and to encourage and support their career development.
 By June 2019 WiLAT had over 3000 members in 22 countries and we’re still growing.

-Our mission is to promote the status of women in Logistics and Transport, to bring together those who support talent and career development of women and to provide a support network and mentoring opportunities for women in the sector.
+Our mission is to promote the status of women in Logistics and Transport, to bring together those who aid the career development of women, and to provide a support network for women in the sector.
 We have a vision of being the most sought after organisation for advocacy and empowerment of women in the Logistics and Transport industry.